JohnKieser/Rimworld_Half-Mag_Mod/README.md

 # Rimworld_Half-Mag_Mod
 A Madness Combat inspired Rimworld mod.
-The mod conceptually is super simple, but its implementation was way more complicated than I expected.
-It adds the Half-Mag Agent enemy from Madness: Project Nexus .
+The mod seems super simple, but its implementation was way more complicated than I expected.
+It adds the Half-Mag Agent enemy from Madness: Project Nexus.
 This is my very first mod for any video game too!!!!

 ## Credits